Manchester Gorton (UK Parliament constituency): Boundaries

 1955–1974: The Gorton North and Gorton South wards of the county borough of Manchester, and the urban districts of Audenshaw and Denton.

 In 1955 boundary changes were made based on the recommendations of the Boundary Commission appointed under the House of Commons (Redistribution of Seats) Act 1949.
 Levenshulme passed to Manchester Withington while Openshaw formed the core of a new Manchester Openshaw seat.

 1974–1983: The Gorton North and Gorton South wards of the county borough of Manchester, and the urban districts of Audenshaw and Denton.

 The Boundary Commission for England proposed no change to the constituency at the Second Periodic Review of Westminster constituencies, but later went on to propose a minor amendment to the constituency to meet new ward boundaries in Manchester.

 1983–2010: The Fallowfield, Gorton North, Gorton South, Levenshulme, Longsight and Rusholme wards of the City of Manchester.

 The 1983 redistribution of seats reflected local government reforms made in 1974.
 Manchester Gorton became a borough constituency in the parliamentary county of Greater Manchester.
 The constituency was unaltered at the next redistribution prior to the 1997 general election.

-2010–: The Fallowfield, Gorton North, Gorton South, Levenshulme, Longsight, Rusholme and Whalley Range wards of the City of Manchester.
+2010–2024: The Fallowfield, Gorton North, Gorton South, Levenshulme, Longsight, Rusholme and Whalley Range wards of the City of Manchester.

 In 2018 the Local Government Boundary Commission for England (LGBCE) implemented changes to Manchester's electoral wards including the merging of Gorton North and Gorton South to create a new ward, Gorton and Abbey Hey.
-For the purposes of parliamentary elections the 2004-2018 ward boundaries are used.
+For the purposes of parliamentary elections the 2004–2018 ward boundaries are used.

+Abolition

+Further to the completion of the 2023 periodic review of Westminster constituencies, the seat was abolished prior to the 2024 general election, with its contents split in two: